 10(7) The Supervisor will have discretion to allow your contribution to reduce by no more than 15% (relative to the original proposal or last agreed variation) of the forecast monthly contribution.
 If the reduction is more than the 15% against the forecasted monthly contribution, the Supervisor must convene a meeting of creditors to request a variation in the monthly contribution.

-10(8) The Supervisor on failure to reach agreement with you in respect of your obligation under paragraph 8(5) will immediately issue a “certificate of non-compliance” unless the Supervisor believes a further creditors meeting should be held.
-Any such creditors meeting should be convened within 30 days of the Supervisor’s review of your annual financial circumstances.
+10(8) The Supervisor on failure to reach agreement with you in respect of your obligation under paragraph 8(5) will issue a notice of breach.

 10(9) The Supervisor is not required to retain any funds for the petition of your bankruptcy.